Remembrance Travel, the travel arm of the Legion, arranges pilgrimages and tours to battlefields, war cemeteries and memorials.

 For further information, telephone 020 3207 2321 or visit the Remembrance Travel website.

-The Legion specialises in providing comprehensive guided tours for schools and young people (13 -17 years of age), with accompanying pre-tour literature and audiovisual material to enhance the experience, all designed to work alongside the National Curriculum.
+The Legion specialises in providing comprehensive guided tours for schools and young people with accompanying pre-tour literature and audiovisual material to enhance the experience, all designed to work alongside the National Curriculum.
+We also include free places for teachers.

-For further information, please visit our Remembrance Travel for Schools page or contact us via the following details:
+For further information, please visit our Remembrance Travel for Schools & Young People page or contact us via the following details:

 Remembrance Travel for Schools and Young People